Currently available for £344.99 from Sweatband.com

 We always look for a strong top resistance in a bike.
 This is important as a decent top resistance means that the bike will continue to provide the exertion levels required to get a user’s heart rate up, even as their fitness levels improve.
 On this front, the Satori certainly didn’t disappoint.
 Strong top resistance and plenty of adjustment options with 32 levels of computer controlled resistance on offer!

-Apart from looking stylish, the console is what really differentiates the Satori from pretty much all the other machines on the market at under £400.
+Apart from looking stylish, the console is what really differentiates the Satori from pretty much all the other machines on the market at this price level.
 Hidden at the back of the console, we saw there was a little switch for “KM or MI”!
-Finally, a budget priced exercise bike the market that can be switched between metric and imperial!
+Finally, a domestic exercise bike that can easily be switched between metric and imperial withou a fuss!

 But that’s just the start: the use of a dial on the console is superior to its competition that mostly have buttons for ‘up’ and ‘down’ that require repeated pressing to make large adjustments.